 Hello, and welcome to Our Heritage of Health!
 My name is Lori Elliott.
 I live in suburban Massachusetts, but I’m a country girl at heart, and someday I’d love to live in an old, historic farmhouse with a front porch and a fireplace and enough land for animals and a big vegetable and herb garden.

-When I’m not reading, I enjoy playing the piano, listening to music, quilting and other craft projects, and working in my little backyard garden.
+When I’m not reading, I enjoy playing the piano and the violin, listening to music, quilting and other craft projects, working in my little backyard garden and learning more about herbs and herbalism.
 I also love browsing through antique stores and collecting old cookbooks and household items from the 19th century.

-This is my “baby,” Daisy.
+I’m also a lover of animals, and this is my “baby,” Daisy.
 She’s just as sweet as she looks in this picture (most of the time), and she’s my motivation for getting off the couch and going outside for some fresh air in the winter time.
 If it weren’t for her, I think I would just hibernate until spring.
 Daisy also takes care of any of my failed recipe experiments so that no food goes to waste.
-And, yes, the trash strewn all over the floor is from her 🙂
+And, yes, the trash strewn all over the floor is from her play time!

 I’ve always had a fascination with the past, and I love learning about history and finding ways to incorporate what I learn into my daily life.
 While I still use and enjoy modern conveniences, I’m a very traditional sort of person, and I love doing things the old-fashioned way.

 I might not be ready to give up the washing machine quite yet and go back to scrubbing clothes on a washboard, and I’m definitely not ready to give up the conveniences of electricity and indoor plumbing . . . but I do think that there is a lot that we can learn from the traditional foods, work ethic, and do-it-yourself mentality of the “good old days.”